How to Set Up a Private Equity Real Estate Fund

 A litmus test for fee inclusion is whether the sponsor would be willing to pay these fees if it were an LP in the fund.
 Sponsors should be able and willing to demonstrate that it is the promoted interest, specifically the participation in profits after the LPs have their preferred return, that drives their decision-making and aligns their interests.
 Further, sponsors should be transparent about the overall returns to the fund, both before and after fees and gross and net IRRs to the LP investors.

-A future article will detail the securities laws that govern investment funds, offering terms and fund operations.
+See Setting Up a Private Equity Real Estate Fund, Part 2, detailing the securities laws that govern investment funds, offering terms and fund operations.

 By NAIOP Distinguished Fellows Jan A. deRoos, Ph.D. (email@example.com), HVS Professor of Hotel Finance and Real Estate, Cornell SC Johnson College of Business, Cornell University, and Shaun Bond, Ph.D. (firstname.lastname@example.org), West Shell, Jr., Chair in Real Estate, Lindner College of Business, University of Cincinnati